Admiral of the Fleet (Royal Navy): 17th to 19th centuries

-Twentieth century
+20th and 21st centuries

 The organisation of the British fleet into coloured squadrons was abandoned in 1864, though the rank of admiral of the fleet was maintained.
 The title of First Naval Lord was renamed First Sea Lord in 1904.

-During the two World Wars a number of serving officers held active commissions as admirals of the fleet, as well as the First Sea Lord—e.g. Sir John Tovey.
+During the two World Wars a number of serving officers held active commissions as admirals of the fleet, as well as First Sea Lord—for example, Sir John Tovey.

-Prince Philip, Duke of Edinburgh was created an admiral of the Fleet in the Royal New Zealand Navy in 1954, following the coronation of his wife Elizabeth II as Queen.
+Prince Philip, Duke of Edinburgh, was created an admiral of the fleet in the Royal New Zealand Navy in 1954, following the coronation of his wife Elizabeth II as Queen.
 This promotion was to a New Zealand rank, separate from the Royal Navy rank.

 Following the creation of the Chief of the Defence Staff in 1959, the five naval officers appointed to that position became admirals of the fleet.
-Recognizing the reduced post–Cold War size of the British Armed Forces, no further appointments were made to the rank after 1995 when Sir Benjamin Bathurst was appointed admiral of the fleet on his retirement as First Sea Lord.
-The rank was not abolished and in 2012 the Prince of Wales (now King Charles III) became an honorary admiral of the fleet (as well as field marshal and marshal of the Royal Air Force), in recognition of his support to Queen Elizabeth II in her role of as Commander-in-Chief of the British Armed Forces.
+Recognizing the reduced post-Cold War size of the British Armed Forces, no further appointments were made to the rank after 1995 (when Sir Benjamin Bathurst was appointed admiral of the fleet upon his retirement as First Sea Lord).
+The rank was not abolished, and in 2012 the Prince of Wales (now King Charles III) became an honorary admiral of the fleet (as well as an honorary field marshal of the Army and honorary marshal of the Royal Air Force), in recognition of his support to Queen Elizabeth II in her role of as Commander-in-Chief of the British Armed Forces.
 In 2014, Lord Boyce, a former First Sea Lord and Chief of the Defence Staff, was also appointed an honorary admiral of the fleet.